- Fan Zone

 Not only was he a standout on the field, but also in the classroom.
 A three-time MAAC All-Academic honoree, Matt earned the President’s Academic Achievement award as a senior- an award that is handed out annually to the male and female student-athlete with the highest cumulative GPA at Marist.

 Continuing his education at Marist, Francis completed his master’s in Business Administration in the spring of 2012.
 He served as an assistant coach on Nelson’s coaching staff in 2011 and once again with newly appointed head coach Keegan Wilkinson in 2012.
 Matt was responsible for face-offs, wing play and was the assistant defensive coordinator for the Red Foxes.
 He also was a big help in the Center for Student-Athlete Enhancement at Marist, serving as an academic advisor and main contact for 10 of 23 athletic programs.
 During his two-year tenure, he helped secure 14 MAAC All-Academic selections and one USILA Scholar All-American.

 - Phone Number: 607-777-4045

 Newly hired assistant Erich Skelly joined the Binghamton lacrosse program in the fall of 2013.
-Skelly comes from SUNY Brockport where he served as an assistant and defensive coordinator at his Alma mater.
+Skelly arrived in Vestal by way of SUNY Brockport where he served as an assistant and defensive coordinator at his Alma mater.